Zhang-dev/airpoll/README.md

 On launch of the app, the frontend will connect the backend for fetching air quality data.

 The air quality data will be redered on the "Air quality" page in a table.
-It will load 20 data firtly, and will load 5 more data if user scrolls to the bottom of the table until there are no more data in the database.(Infinitive scrolling)
+It will load 20 data for the first time, and load 5 more data if user scrolls to the bottom of the table until there are no more data in the database.(Infinitive scrolling)

 The data can be sorted by clicking on the table header (ASC and DESC).